elilionel7/SortingAlgorithms/README.md

 # SortingAlgorithms
 I are covering a selection of classic sorting algorithms, including:

-Insertion Sort
+Insertion Sort,
-Quick Sort
+Quick Sort,
-Merge Sort
+Merge Sort,
-Bucket Sort
+and Bucket Sort

 Contained within this repository is a Jupyter Notebook which provides clear and concise code implementations of these algorithms.

 Contents